Governor Murphy conditionally vetoed the Abortion Tourism bill on October 20, 2025.

-This bill has been scheduled for a Vote before the full Assembly on Thursday, May 22nd.
-It already passed the Senate last October.
+This bill was approved by the NJ Assembly on June 30, 2025.
+It previously passed the Senate last October.
 It will require the Department of State to use taxpayer money to establish the "New Jersey Reproductive Health Travel Advisory."
 Planned Parenthood was one of the chief supporters of the bill and lobbied Assembly members to support it.

 One of the reasons given by sponsors for this bill is to warn college and med students to avoid states that have life-protective laws.
 However, a recent study showed that College students are not avoiding pro-life states at all.
 In addition, data continues to show that pro-life states are receiving far more applications for obstetric residencies than they have spots available.
 Read more here